Duties & Responsibilities

 In cooperation with the Massachusetts Department of Environmenatl Protection, the Williamsburg Conservation Commission administers and enforces the Massachusetts Wetland Protection Act and the Massachusetts Rivers Protection Act.
 These laws protect ponds, rivers, river banks, streams, wetlands, floodplains, vernal pools, and other sensitive environmental resources, which are part of our ecosystem.
 This protection provides for clean water, nutrient-rich habitat, and wildlife feeding grounds.
 Residential and commercial projects near these resources require review and approval by the Conservation Commission.

-With few exceptions, the Conservation Commission meets on the second and fourth Thursday of each month in the Planning Room on the second floor of the town offices.
+With few exceptions, the Conservation Commission meets on the second Thursday of each month in the Planning Room on the second floor of the town offices.
 Meetings begin at 7:00pm.
 Office hours are on Mondays between 10:00 a.m. and 12:00 p.m. at the same location.
+Call ahead to verify office hours.

 Any proposed alteration of wetlands, buffer zones or riverfront areas should be described in a Request for Determination of Applicability (RDA) Mass DEP form WPA 1 and submitted to the Conservation Commission.
 In certain cases, a Notice of Intent (NOI) Mass DEP form WPA 3 may be required.
 Once an applicant and the commission have chosen a date for a public hearing, the applicant must arrange for a public notice to be published in a local newpaper.
 The notice should be published at least a week before the public hearing so arrangements for publication should be made at least two weeks prior to the target meeting date.
 For guidance on publishing the required legal notice, please click here to view the "Legal Notice of Public Meeting Template for Applicants."